Walter-Phillips/Sail_v0/README.md

 ## Future Development

-We've our development to a new  private repo.
+We've moved our development to a new  private repo.
 We'll be open-sourcing everything we're working on in the near future.
 If you have any questions for the time being, please [Contact Us](mailto:support@sail.exchange).
 We'll have updates soon!!!